 - Original image = 2000x (w) and 881 KB file size.

 - Downsampled = 1480px (w) and 545 KB file size.

-The particular image wasn’t huge to begin with but shows impressive results all the same.
-Still it demonstrates that resizing an image makes a big difference in the file size, but maintains the quality.
+The particular image wasn’t huge to begin with but it shows impressive results all the same.
+Still, it demonstrates that resizing an image makes a big difference in the file size, but maintains the quality.
 That was easy, right?
 A few simple steps, and done.